 Once you get your license, you must hang it with a brokerage, which I discuss here.
 After finding a brokerage, you must start working with clients and generating business.
 This is where it gets tricky for a part-time agent who has another job.
 Whether you are listing homes or working with buyers, selling real estate is a random hours job.
 You may not have to work 40 hours per week, but you will have to work all hours of the day.

 If you have a day job, you had better be able to get away from that job to take calls for your real estate job.
 Buyers are going to want to look at houses and offers must to be negotiated and presented.
 If your clients have to wait eight hours to get a hold of you, they are going to get frustrated.
 There is a good chance you will lose clients if you cannot get back to them in a timely manner.
 In a tight sellers’ market such as the one we have now, speed is very important in getting offers accepted.
 If buyers feel an agent cannot submit offers quickly enough for them, they will probably find another agent.
+If you cannot respond to your clients for hours at a time, are you being a good agent to them?

 What is involved in being a real estate agent?

 Most people think that being an agent is about showing houses and writing offers.
-However, there is much more to being a real estate agent; that is why we are paid so much for selling homes.
+However, there is much more to being a real estate agent, and that is why we are paid so much for selling homes.
 Real estate agents have to do many things to close deals and generate business.
 Here are some of the things an agent must do in order to be successful:

 - Show houses